themattrix/minecraft-fig/README.md

 Usage:

     $ docker-compose up -d map game   # once
-    # docker-compose up -d overviewer  # periodically
+    # docker-compose up -d mapcrafter # periodically

-> Run the `overviewer` container periodically (perhaps with a cron job) to ensure that the map is kept up to date.
+> Run the `mapcrafter` container periodically (perhaps with a cron job) to ensure that the map is kept up to date.

 The Minecraft server is hosted on port 25565, and the map web server on 25566.